bradbell/xrst/sphinx/test_out/literal_cmd.rst

 *******
 A code block, from any where in any file, can be included by the command above.
-The line starting the command
-can only have spaces and tabs before the command.

 .. meta::
    :keywords: white, space